rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 For our Summer 2019 release, the Cedar Vue components are moving from a multi-package component architecture to a single-package architecture.
 This means that `@rei/cdr-assets` as well as all of the existing Vue component packages under the `@rei/cdr-` namespace will now be distributed as one package named `@rei/cedar`.
 The `@rei/cdr-tokens` are unaffected by this change.

 Cedar is also migrating our build process from Webpack to Rollup, which gives us the ability to export multiple builds of the components.
-For this release, we are exporting a CJS and ESM build of Cedar, as well as `SSR` variations of each build that are optimized for use in server-side rendering.
+For this release, we are exporting a CJS and ESM build of Cedar.

 This release also comes with some breaking updates to our assets, such as the Cedar CSS reset, utility classes, and CSS bundling.